-The valuation techniques and the inputs used in the fair value measurement categorised within Level 2 of the fair value hierarchy is as follows:
+The valuation techniques and the inputs used in the fair value measurement categorised within Level 2 of the fair value hierarchy is as

-Valuation technique

-Market method

-Obesrvable inputs
+Valuation technique Market method Obesrvable inputs

 Guideline rate (Per sq. m.)

 Similar piece of land rate (Per sq.m.)

-Investment property consists of one flat and one plot of land at NOIDA.
-During financial year 2019-20, the company has revalued the investment property at fair value for disclosure purpose and is Lased on the valuation by a registered valuer as defined under Rule 2 of Companies (Registered Valuers and Valuation) Rules, 2017.
-For FY 2022-23 same valuation has been taken for fair value purpose since there is no significant change in valuation.
+Investment property consists of a commercial building in Ghaziabad.
+During financial year 2019-20, the company has revalued the investment property at fair value for disclosure purpose and is based on the valuation by a registered valuer as defined under Rule 2 of Companies (Registered Valuers and Valuation) Rules, 2017.
+For FY 2022-23 same valuation has been taken for fair value purpose since there is no significant change in valuation